Descolada/Aris/README.md

 Command aliases: `uninstall`, `r`, `rm`
 ### Update
 `aris update package` updates to the latest allowed version specified in the package.json file.
 If the version is a hash then update to the latest version with `aris install package@latest`

+`aris update` without specifying a package tries to update the package in the working directory.
+For example, this could be used to update Aris itself.
 ### List
 `aris list` lists all installed packages.
 ### Clean